oktadev/okta-blog/_source/_posts/2022-01-24-okta-cli-completion.md

 How about when it's a CLI that you might not use daily?
 This is where the autocompletion shines and really helps you power up!

-We're pleased to announce that [Okta CLI](https://cli.okta.com/) autocompletion are available in Fig!
-When you use a supported terminal, you'll see hints to help you navigate through the commands and flags, so managing your Okta applications have never been easier.
+We're pleased to announce that [Okta CLI](https://cli.okta.com/) autocompletion is available in Fig!
+When you use a supported terminal, you'll see hints to help you navigate through the commands and flags, so managing your Okta applications has never been easier.

 {% img blog/okta-cli-completion/all-commands.jpg alt:"All command options in Okta CLI" width:"800" %}{: .center-image }

-The autocompletion context menu lists all the commands available and shows you which command requires an argument.
+The autocomplete context menu lists all the commands available and shows you which command requires an argument.
 The `okta start` command allows you to pass in a name, and you can see the optional argument at a glance.

 ### Managing Okta apps

 You may need to create Okta apps and get app configurations.
-When you need to create an Okta app, the Okta CLI is very helpful as it steps you through the process.
+When you need to create an Okta app, the Okta CLI helps you step through the process.
 However, if you are an Okta power user, you may be fine creating the Okta app in one shot by passing in the app settings.
-The Okta CLI autocompletion is pretty handy here as it shows you all the options you can pass in!
+In this case, the Okta CLI autocomplete is pretty handy as it shows you all the options you can pass in!

 {% img blog/okta-cli-completion/create-apps.jpg alt:"Optional flags to pass in while creating an Okta app" width:"800" %}{: .center-image }

 ### Help is on the way!

 Getting more detailed help information is easier too!
-The autocompletion context menu helps you navigate to the help output for a command.
+The autocomplete context menu helps you navigate to the help output for a command.
 And yup, you can get help about the `help` command.
 Pretty meta, right?

 {% img blog/okta-cli-completion/help-commands.jpg alt:"Okta CLI help context" width:"800" %}{: .center-image }